 The value you get is practice at being on a podcast, not having to pay for a website or any hosting fees, having a ready-made audience of thousands and the opportunity to get your name out there.
 It costs you nothing in terms of consumable materials other than a few hours of your time.
-I gain some interesting and varied content in addition to my own efforts and the audience gets to listen to all of it.
+I gain some interesting and varied content (in addition to my own efforts) and the audience gets to listen to all of it.

 In other words, it’s exposure.
 This is something I’d normally rail against but the benefits are as listed above.
 If you want to later strike out on your own I have no objections at all.
-If you are reading this and want to strike out yourself anyway, I wish you the absolute best of luck and will even retweet you if you let me know this post inspired you to get started.
+If you are reading this and want to strike out yourself anyway, I wish you the absolute best of luck and will even retweet you if you let me know that this post inspired you to get started.

 What do I need to do?

-As per previous requests, I need people who are available for about three/four hours a month or more to research their own segment and record with us.
+I need people who are available for about three/four hours a month or more to research their own segment and record with me.
 Availability is usually governed by UK GMT/BST time zones (weekend or weekday evenings are the usual recording times, arranged well in advance) and wherever you are from in the world you’ll need to be able to work with that.
 There can be no exception to this as we need everyone to be available at the same time to record episodes.
 Physical presence on set means you need to be okay with travelling to Derby.
 Physical presence would be great but is not essential.